Your Adventure Travel Blog

 During our exploration tour we notice a hill in the east all the time, which promises a clear view of the entire castle complex.
 We leave the fortress and keep to the left after the exit.
 A sandy path leads up the hill.
 Grasses, in which insects chirp, block the way.
 In the blazing sun, which is now higher, we look at the full splendor of Beckov Castle.
 This viewpoint is definitely worth a detour.

-The history and legends of Beckov Castle
+The Slovak history and legends of Beckov Castle

 An important settlement of the first Slavs was established in Beckov during the Moravian Empire.
 The proximity to the Váh made the settlement an important trading point.
 At the time of the Hungarian Empire was a fortified castle built on the rock.
 It served to secure the north-western outer border and even survived the attack by the Ottomans.
 The fortress changed hands more often and was constantly strengthened and expanded.
 According to legend, Count Ctibor is said to have thrown a servant down the rock.
 He is said to have hit the count’s hunting dog when the dog attacked his child.
 During the fall, the servant is said to have shouted that he would take revenge in a year.
 As a result, Ctibor is said to have been bitten by a snake exactly one year later.
 Due to the poisonous bite, he is said to have lost his orientation and fell down the rock as well.
 In any case, I didn’t come across any snakes here, but I found the legend very worth mentioning.

-Getting to Beckov Castle
+Getting to the sight Beckov Castle

 The easiest way to get here is by car.
 Free parking spaces are located directly on the main road that runs through the village.